AmirMustafa/Quotes-App-Laravel/readme.md

 ```

 4. For Mails you can add your server details below.
 For Testing purpose Goto to [Mailtrap](https://mailtrap.io/) which provides free mails, good for testing.
-Signup and its dashboard you will find username and password.
+Signup and in its dashboard you will find username and password.
 For configuring in our Laravel Project open .env file and configure like below:

 ```